 This Chicken Enchilada Casserole recipe is everything you love about chicken enchiladas…stacked into delicious layers instead of rolled up.
-And made with the best homemade enchilada sauce recipe.
+Easy to customize and always so delicious!

 I first shared it on the blog about four years ago, as a stackable casserole riff on my favorite chicken enchilada recipe.
 And in the years since, it has continued to be a regular in my rotation, as well as a total fave with family and friends.
 It’s made with my favorite easy homemade enchilada sauce, which automatically bumps any enchilada recipe up a mega notch.
 It’s easy to customize with any of your favorite enchilada fillings.
-It makes a big batch, which is perfect for a party, or wrapping up to take to a friend in need, or just having extras for leftovers.
+It makes a big batch, making this the perfect casserole to make for a party, or taking to a friend in need, or just having extras for leftovers.
 It’s made with corn tortillas and is naturally gluten-free.
-And it is downright delicious comfort food, wherever in the world life may find you.
+And it is downright delicious.

 I’ve tweaked and updated the recipe a tad on my own over the years.
 So today, I thought I would bump this chicken enchilada bake back to the top of the blog and give it a quick refresh with some new photos and recipe tweaks.
 Because in case you’ve never tried it…it’s time. :)

 Chicken Enchilada Casserole Recipe | 1-Minute Video

 My Favorite Homemade Enchilada Sauce Recipe: